RounakSethia/SnaPix/README.md

 Snapix
-App made by Amrit and Rounak under guidence of Bryan Dixen
+App made by Amrit and Rounak under guidence of Bryan Dixon

 A new Flutter project.